TicoArnaud/TicoArnaud/README.md

 #
 ## Connect with me:

-- 🔭 I’m currently study on Universidade Católica...
+- 🔭 I’m currently study Systems Analysis and Development at Universidade Catolica de Brasilia.
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 🌱 My last qualification was at Cesar School where I developed skills in Database, Java, Spring and data

 #
 ![1](https://user-images.githubusercontent.com/119428826/277354237-c0aff436-3a8d-4e8b-9350-3d6d6196bb65.jpeg)
 ## Connect with me: